Intensity Modulated Radiotherapy of the Breast and Lung

 For contracts that do not use this definition of medical necessity, other contract provisions including contract language concerning use of out of network providers and services may be applied.
 That is, if the alternative therapies (e.g., 3D-conformal treatments) are available in-network but IMRT therapy is not, IMRT would not be considered an in-network benefit.
 In addition, benefit or contract language describing the "least costly alternative" may also be applicable for this choice of treatment.

-This policy was originally created in 2005 and was regularly updated with searches of the MEDLINE database.
-The most recent literature search was performed for the period of March 2010 through March 2013.
+This policy was originally created in 2005 and is reviewed/updated annually with searches of the MEDLINE database.
+The most recent literature search was March 2014.
 The following is a summary of the key findings to date.

 Patient position is another variable that can alter target shape and thus affect treatment plans.
 Some investigators and clinicians deliver 3D conformal radiation therapy (3D-CRT) and IMRT with the patient prone, (6) while most treat supine patients as in conventional (2D) external-beam radiation therapy (EBRT).
 A recent comparative dosimetric analysis (published only as an abstract) concluded that target coverage is similar with either position, but plans generated for the prone position spared more lung tissue than those generated if the same patient was supine.
 (7) However, data are unavailable to compare clinical outcomes for patients treated in prone versus supine positions, and consensus is lacking.